wvbe/kreuz/README.md

     etc. The timeline is an instance of an `EventedValue` - **EventedValue** is a value that sometimes updates, and emits an event when it does.
 Ther are other types of evented values too.
-  - **Entities** are things that interact and can be interacted with, such as "people" or "places".
+  - **Entities** are things that interact and can be interacted with, such as "people" or "buildings".
   - **Jobs** are activities that some entities engage in.
 For example, a person might patrol an area or just loiter around.
+  - **Material** is a type of substance that could be used in quantities during a blueprint, or if you have a quantity of `Material` it can be consumed.
+  - **Blueprint** are the immutable instructions to create a quantity of `Material` out of other `Material`s.
 - **Drivers** attach the game to a rendering engine, like ThreeJS, a HTML page, Canvas, or your terminal.
 In many cases the driver has some control over how time progresses (eg. by using `requestAnimationFrame` or waiting for user input).